CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 The exact voting rule can then be modelled as a `forwardFunction` game taking as inputs the votes and outputting a result.
 To foreshadow some "design patterns" of how you want to go about modelling in this framework, let us consider why you would want to lift the voting rule to an open game.

 There are other ways of modelling the voting rule.
-We could add it as an additional line to the players (we will discuss an example and the different consequences below).
+We could add it as an additional LineBlock to the players (we will discuss an example and the different consequences below).
 However, it may makes sense to embed the voting rule in an open game as it then can also be switched out easily against a different component.
 Say, the voting rule entails a random draw in case of a tie.
 And now you want to consider a different voting rule in which a specific player is pivotal in the case of tie (similar to the US Vice-President in the Senate).

 Thus you want to turn a previously non-strategic component into a strategic component.
-In that case you can just switch out that line in the representation -- and you are done.
+In that case you can just switch out that LineBlock in the representation -- and you are done.
 Thus as rule-of-thumb.
 If you model an interaction and you consider turning elements into more complicated, strategic components later but want to go for something simpler first, modelling these components as own open games eases modular substitution with other components down the road.
 We will see more of this kind of discussion below.

 As promised there is a second function operation.